ld4mbse/oslc-adapter-simulink/README.md

 1. Download Tomcat 8 by going to this page: https://tomcat.apache.org/download-80.cgi
 2. Download the zip distribution for your operating system.
 Note: do not use the windows installer as it doesn’t install all Tomcat scripts.
 3. Unzip the Tomcat 8 distribution in a folder where your user account has read/write permission.
 Note: Windows disables direct file access to programs folder for normal users per default.
-Note: Installation of XAMPP can mess up previous installations of Tomcat and may need to be removed
 4. Make sure that the /bin folder in your Tomcat installation directory contains the catalina.bat batch file
 5. Make sure that you have JDK 8 installed on your machine.
 OSLC Adapters are now currently being build with Java 8 compilers.
 So Tomcat should also run with Java 8.
 6. On Windows, verify your installed Java version by typing in the command prompt java –version